 Alligators are predators of opportunity, meaning that they will lie in wait, often submerged, silently observing their surroundings until something peaks their interest.
 Then they will stealthily move into position so that they can launch their attack.
 With a bite force of up to 2,125 lbs they will attempt to kill prey by seizing, drowning or tearing pieces away using a “death roll” technique.

 There are different theories as to why alligators may attack humans.
-One theory says that an alligator that has become accustomed to being fed by humans looses its natural fear of them and will actively approach them in search of food.
+One theory says that an alligator that has become accustomed to being fed by humans loses its natural fear of them and will actively approach them in search of food.
 Alligators that are not used to interacting with people will normally shy away.

 Another theory suggests that they become more aggressive and territorial during the breeding system which encompasses a major portion of the warmer months when more people are out enjoying the water.
 This includes female alligators aggressively defending the nest or hatchlings.